Code-Institute-Submissions/vladovichsvetlana-music-online-quiz_NovResub/README.md

 Welcome to Online Music quiz website  (https://vladovichsvetlana.github.io/music-online-quiz/)!

 It is an online quiz on 90s music hits.
+Online quiz can be open on a desktop or a mobile device.
+The purpose of this tool is to facilitate fun game that encorage teamwork and team bonding.
+It can be used for friends, family and coworkers gatherings.

 ![online_quiz](https://user-images.githubusercontent.com/107796276/192621342-b9c41412-19ec-477b-8102-62bdf0f320d7.jpg)